jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 65D Exceptions in particular cases
 (1) The Minister may authorise a board to open any specified school it administers for fewer half-days in any year than required by section 65A(2); and schools may be closed accordingly.
 (2) The Minister may authorise a board to open and close any specified school it administers in accordance with terms and holidays (specified by the Minister) that differ from those otherwise required by this Act to be observed; and, subject to any terms and conditions specified by the Minister when giving the authority, schools may be open and closed accordingly.
-(3) The Minister may authorise a board to apply a meaning of half day that differs from the meaning it has in section 65B(3), if the Minister is satisfied that—
+(3) The Minister may authorise a board to apply a meaning of half-day that differs from the meaning it has in section 65B(3), if the Minister is satisfied that—
   (a) the board has adequately consulted parents, staff, and the local community about the proposal and it is generally acceptable; and
   (b) the adoption of the proposal will not result in the students of the school spending less time in school than other students in comparable schools; and
   (c) the Minister considers that such a variation is appropriate in the circumstances.
 (4) An authorisation under subsection (3) must be given either unconditionally or subject to such conditions as the Minister considers appropriate.
-(5) A student enrolled at a State school must comply with section 25 even if the school's board varies the meaning of half day under subsection (3).
+(5) A student enrolled at a State school must comply with section 25 even if the school's board varies the meaning of half-day under subsection (3).
 (6) Subsection (3) overrides the provisions in section 77 of the Education Act 1964 concerning the times at which State primary schools are to be kept open.

 ### 65E Emergencies